 Buildings 20 years

 Compactors and containers 5 - 7 years

 Collection vehicles 3 - 7 years

 Office vehicles 3 - 7 years

 Furniture and Equipment 6 years

 Computer equipment 3 years

 Operating equipment 5 - 10 years

+Property, Plant and Equipment (continued)

 The residual values, useful lives and methods of depreciation of property, plant, and equipment are reviewed at each financial year-end and adjusted prospectively, if appropriate.
 Impairment losses are recognized in profit or loss in those expense categories consistent with the function of the impaired asset.
-No such impairment was recorded during 2014 and 2013.
+No such impairment was recorded during 2015 and 2014.